NickLJudy/FlowRegime/README.md

       * Because it uses a hook internally.
   * Differences
     * The state declared by ctrlState is available globally (under the `StateWrapper` component).
-    * The parameters received by `ctrlState` are the identity of the declaration.
+    * The first parameter that `ctrlState` receives is the identity of the declaration.
       * This can be any type, but it is recommended to use the `string` or `symbol` type as the identifier.
+    * The second parameter that ctrlState receives is the initial value of state.
     * Under each different identifier.
       * `state` is independent of each other and does not influence each other.
       * The `dispatch` method also changes only for states under the same identity.